Is Chevallier-Polarski-Linder dark energy a mirage?: Why and how to specify w(a)

 It is clear from Eq.~\eqref{eq:DE_energy_density} that the evolutionary features of DE, and therefore those of the Hubble function through Eq.~\eqref{eq:Friedmann}, depend crucially on the functional form of $w(a)$.

-DE parameterizations in general are a standard route to give coherence to cosmological data that, in their original state, are scattered and unpatterned.
-In theory, this formulation is well defined and typically offers useful and not too technical information, in particular as compared to non-parametric models, which lay beyond the focus of this work despite their undeniable complementary interest.
+DE parametrizations in general are a standard route to give coherence to cosmological data that, in their original state, are scattered and unpatterned.
+In theory, this formulation is well defined and typically offers useful and not too technical information, in particular as compared to nonparametric models, which lay beyond the focus of this work despite their undeniable complementary interest.

-Here we present and test a new class of DE parameterizations stemming from a simple idea.
-Much of the literature is based exactly on the famous CPL parameterization,
+Here we present and test a new class of DE parametrizations stemming from a simple idea.
+Much of the literature is based exactly on the famous CPL parametrization,

-which can be understood as the first order of the Taylor series of an arbitrary EoS and therefore $w_0 \equiv w\vert_{a = 1}$.
+which can be understood as the first order of the Taylor series of an arbitrary EOS and therefore $w_0 \equiv w\vert_{a = 1}$.
 Nonetheless, many other explorations have considered scenarios displaying a behavior close to CPL for $a \sim 1$ while keeping just two DE parameters (see~\cite{Jassal:2004ej,Barboza:2008rh,Efstathiou:1999tm,Dimakis:2016mip}).
-Our proposal seeks to extend this similarity a little further beyond the strict vicinity of $a = 1$, and at the same time give $w(a)$ the possibility to perform non-linearly in the $a \ll 1$ regime.
-Specifically, given the fact that current surveys point towards a strongly negative pressure of DE in the early universe when using the CPL parameterization, we aim to asses whether the high-redshift behavior of DE could remain closer to a cosmological constant.
+Our proposal seeks to extend this similarity a little further beyond the strict vicinity of $a = 1$, and at the same time give $w(a)$ the possibility to perform nonlinearly in the $a \ll 1$ regime.
+Specifically, given the fact that current surveys point towards a strongly negative pressure of DE in the early Universe when using the CPL parametrization, we aim to asses whether the high-redshift behavior of DE could remain closer to a cosmological constant.

-Before proceeding, let us remember what $w_a$ seems to tell us about the nature of DE in the CPL parameterization.
-Following the standard definition of the scale factor in terms of the redshift $z$, $a \equiv (1 + z)^{-1}$, and as discussed in~\cite{Linder:2002et}, it is argued that the quantity
+Before proceeding, let us remember what $w_a$ seems to tell us about the nature of DE in the CPL parametrization.
+Following the standard definition of the scale factor in terms of the redshift $z$, $a \equiv (1 + z)^{-1}$, and as discussed in~\cite{Linder:2002et}, it is argued that the quantity,

-may serve as a useful indicator of the time variation of the EoS.
+may serve as a useful indicator of the time variation of the EOS.